genFD/cardeal-backend/README.md

 ## CarDeal

-CardDeal is a simple fictional application that allows users to purchased used cars and get an instant online car valuation.
+CardDeal is a simple fictional application that allows users to purchase or rent used cars and get an instant online car valuation.

 ## Resources